 Google got one more small victory when Apple decided to switch Siri’s search engine from Bing to Google.
 The image results were the only exception, they’re still being searched using Bing.

 Despite this, Amazon and Microsoft still have good positions in the voice market.
 Recently, Amazon announced that a number of their devices with Alexa embedded more than doubled in 2018 alone.
-While another giant, Microsoft, has done the first attempts to position their Cortana as the assistant for the enterprises that will also use web search results gained form Bing and Bing Knowledge Graph.
+While another giant, Microsoft, has done the first attempts to position their Cortana as the assistant for the enterprises that will also use web search results gained from Bing and Bing Knowledge Graph.

 How to optimize for non-Google’s assistants?